swaptacular/swpt_accounts/protocol.rst

    transfer is insignificant.

 config : string
-   Additional account configuration information.
+   Additional account configuration settings.
 Different server implementations may use different formats for this field.

 When server implementations process a `ConfigureAccount`_ message,